Should you hold an eligible pension card, you may be eligible for a rates rebate on your property.

 - changing pension type (that is: Veteran's Affairs to Social Security)

 The rebate applies to one Residential dwelling per financial year.
-We always check to ensure that you haven't already received a rebate in the current rating year.
+We always check to ensure that you haven't already received a rebate in the current financial year.

 You can complete a new application form for your new home, once your pension card displays the same address as your new home.